 For the healthcare industry in particular, social media can help engage patients, providers, and the public with relevant and timely information, as well as communicate the value and credibility of the health system.

-With the opportunity to increase patient referrals and improve the quality of care, it’s no surprise that many health systems are jumping on the social media bandwagon.
+If the statistics alone don’t demonstrate the value of social media for healthcare, then the opportunity to engage one-on-one with patients and providers should.
+As has been proven many times, individualization is key to modern marketing tactics.
+Social media provides an excellent opportunity for healthcare organizations to increase patient referrals and improve the overall quality of care – therefore, it’s no surprise that many health systems are jumping on the social media bandwagon.

-Let’s take a look at a few ways using social media in healthcare can improve overall marketing efforts:
+Let’s take a look at three ways social media can improve overall healthcare marketing efforts:

 The question is: How can healthcare marketers effectively use social media to communicate and engage with existing patients?